 Emma Young is an award-winning science and health journalist and author.
-She has a BSc (Hns) in psychology from the University of Durham and 20 years’ experience working on titles including the Guardian, the Sydney Morning Herald and New Scientist, for which she worked as a senior online reporter in London and Australasian Editor in Sydney.
-Now employed by the British Psychological Society as a Staff Writer, she also writes freelance articles and books.
+She has a degree in psychology from the University of Durham and 20 years’ experience working on titles including the Guardian, the Sydney Morning Herald and New Scientist, for which she worked as a senior online reporter in London and Australasian Editor in Sydney.
+Now employed by the British Psychological Society as a Staff Writer, she also freelance articles and writes books.

 Her new YA novel, Here Lie the Secrets, is out on 25 June, 2020.
-Her first YA novel, She, Myself and I, will be published in the US in September, 2017 and in the UK in March 2018.
+Her first YA novel, She, Myself and I, was published in the US in September, 2017 and in the UK in March, 2018.
 TV rights have also been sold.

 Sane is Emma’s second adult non-fiction book.
 The first, Why It’s Good For You, was a collection of columns written for the health section of the Sydney Morning Herald.

 As E.L.
 Young in the UK (Emma Young in the US), Emma is also the author of a series of science-based thrillers for children.
 The first in the STORM series received a Kirkus starred review, and the first two have been translated into French.
 She has written two non-fiction books for children, The Astronaut’s Survival Guide and How to be a Super Spy, both published by Puffin.